-Net Income, Earnings, and Profit - What is the Difference?
+What Is the Difference Between Net Income, Earnings, and Profit

 Businesses are set up to make money for their owners.
 The business must continue to make money to stay in business.
 This "money" that the business makes is determined by how much money the business takes in, minus how much the business spends to make this money.